Our mission is to help families by gifting them a personalized memory album, to hold their loved ones pictures and memories.

 My name is Jacki, I have been a forever crafter, most of all my life.
 In 2007 I became disabled from an accident.
 Due to my injuries, I was unable to work any longer.
 I have always worked and been 100% involved with my kids throughout their lives; classroom mom, scout leader (boy and girl) team mom for all kinds of sports, school carnival chairman 14 years, dance team mom and more: so for me to have way too much time on my hands, I needed to find something to do.
 So, I took my love of scrapbooking and decided to find a way to give to others.

 My sister, Terry was on hospice care with Life’s Doors Hospice late 2001, I saw her every day the rest of her life.
 Often times it was hard to find things to talk about… I wish I had taken some pictures in for us to talk about, using them as conversation starters.
-Because I now know the difference that pictures can make, starting those difficult conversations with those so ill, showing them that their life mattered, they were loved and they loved others and they had a good life.
+Because I now know the difference that pictures can make, starting those difficult conversations with those so ill, showing them that their life mattered, they were loved and they loved others as well as seeing that they had a good life.

 It was 7 years later that I chose to give to Life’s Doors Hospice Center; because they were there for me during my sister’s end of life.
 I explained what I wanted to do for some of their clients.
 They were very pleased with what we had to offer, but mostly surprised at no charge to them or their clients.
 They could not understand how we could do this at no cost.
 I explained… “You would have to know scrapbookers, we always have more than enough.”
 That is how I decided what I would do to fill a huge void in my life.
 Working on albums also took my mind off my high pain levels.
 I was so thankful for that, I did not like taking so many medications.
 Now for the rest of the circumstances and story that helped us grow…